rleslie0522/TrafficSim/README.md

 &nbsp;

-# CS4048 - Group 3 - Scottish Rail Traffic Simulator
+# TrafficSim - A package for simulating the Scottish Rail Network in ROS2.

 ## Dependencies